microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 - Change the transaction log to 128Gb.
 The IOPS and throughput are enough.
 - The warning still exists but not for IOPS anymore but for throughput.
 - So you need to cancel out of this and go back and choose a different VM size. **Note:**If you stayed with this choice you would be capped on IOPS and throughput that is less than what is required.
 - Our app only needs 4 vCores so we don't want to have to overpay for cores to get the I/O performance we need.
 Our choices now become.
 So the **E4bds_v5** becomes a new choice that meets all of our requirements but is still cost effective.
 Change to this VM size then go back to the storage configuration assistant.
 You will see that there are no more warnings.
-You now have the storage performance you need for the workload.
+You now have the storage performance you need for the workload

 ## Post deployment steps

 1. Use Remote Desktop to connect into the Virtual Machine.